MuhammadAli-M/cash-collection-service/README.md

 #### is_frozen

-Checking the latest active event.
-If it's freeze event and already due, then it's frozen.
+Checking the latest event.
+If it's an active freeze event and already due, then it's frozen.

 ## Deliverables